galaxyproject/training-material/topics/contributing/tutorials/slides-with-video/tutorial.md

 gxadmin    | GX admin
 /etc       | / E T C

-This is the same for the many terms we read them differently than they're written, e.g. 'src' vs 'source'.
+The same applies to the many terms we read differently from how they are written, e.g. 'src' vs 'source'.
 Most of us would pronounce it like the latter, even though it isn't spelt that way.
 Our speaking robot doesn't know what we mean, so we need to spell it out properly.

 So we write the definition in the [`bin/ari-map.yml`](https://github.com/galaxyproject/training-material/blob/master/bin/ari-map.yml) file.